-To some, shale gas is potentially the best thing energy development in Britain since North Sea oil.
+To some, shale gas is potentially the best energy development in Britain since North Sea oil.
 To others, shale gas is a potential environmental catastrophe.
 Will the growing environmental opposition to hydraulic fracturing, or ‘fracking’, stop shale gas in Sussex in its tracks?
 Tim Probert digs deep.
 This article was first published in the May 2012 issue of Sussex Life.

 Last September, US oil company Cuadrilla Resources announced a 500 square miles area of the Bowland sedimentary rock basin in West Lancashire held ten times existing UK natural gas reserves, enough for more than 50 years’ consumption at current rates.
 Cuadrilla now believes there could be a sizeable quantity of unconventional oil and gas in the Weald and Wessex basins.